-I acquired a Panasonic Lumix DMC-S5 recently, a 2012 production of an ultra-compact digital camera that came with a 16MP CCD sensor, and a 28-112mm 4X optical zoom lens, on a whim as a potential replacement to my other favorite ultra-compact, the Nokia Asha 300, a cell-phone camera which I used without a SIM card, as my go-to camera for my morning walks or for a quick dash out of the door.
+This is where I placed the Panasonic Lumix DMC-S5 I bought recently, on a whim, as a potential replacement for my other favorite ultra-compact, the Nokia Asha 300—a cell-phone camera I used as my go-to for morning walks or quick outings.

 A New Use